huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

  Changing this will create a new MapReduce cluster resource.

 * `log_collection` - (Optional, Bool, ForceNew) Specifies whether logs are collected when cluster installation fails.
-  Default to true.
+  Defaults to true.
 If `log_collection` set true, the OBS buckets will be created and only used to collect logs that record MapReduce cluster creation failures.
 Changing this will create a new MapReduce cluster resource.

 * `node_admin_pass` - (Optional, String, ForceNew) Specifies the administrator password, which is used to log in to the